TRAIL Home | About TRAIL | Working Groups | Member Lists | Current Activities

 This glossary was created to explain terms and concepts used by TRAIL.
 It is intended as an explanatory guide for current and potential members.

-Content Contributors: institution(s)providing technical reports to a Node.
-A Content Contributor’s responsibilities include creating an inventory of the reports, taking the necessary steps to have the reports removed from their collections, and shipping the reports to the appropriate Node.
+Content Contributors: Institution(s) providing technical reports.
+A Content Contributor’s responsibilities include creating ashipping list of the reports, taking the necessary steps to have the reports removed from their collections, and shipping the reports.

 Member Organization: Any organization interested in supporting the work of TRAIL that has submitted a signed member agreement and has paid the annual membership fee.